 But I also love it against the turquoise guest bunkie door: it becomes really subtle then, and you have to actually be a guest to see it!

 If you’ve been nervous about getting into Cricut cutting machines, hopefully I’ve convinced you by showing you how easy it is to use my Cricut Joy!
-I am a serious Cricut newbie and I am so thrilled with my first two projects and how beautifully they turned out.
+I am a total Cricut newbie and I am so thrilled with my first two projects and how beautifully they turned out.
 I can’t wait to try more ideas.
-In fewer than 15 minutes, I personalized my cute driftwood wreath and created beautiful and unique front door decor.
+In fewer than 15 minutes, I personalized my cute driftwood wreath and created a fun summer wreath for front door decor.
 Because the Cricut Joy is so compact (it’s the smallest smart cutting machine ever!), it’s easy to store and use.
 I keep it on a shelf in my closet and grab it when I want to craft – I don’t even need to plug it into my computer because it’s got Bluetooth!
 It sets up instantly and is ready-to-use, which makes working on projects like this so quick and easy.

 Looking for more Cricut ideas?
 Click here to find all of my Cricut projects!